-Carbon-Ion Energy is developing and bringing to market the next generation of batteries: beyond lithium
+Carbon-Ion Energy is developing and bringing to market the next generation of capacitive energy storage

-C-Ion are electrostatic or capacitive energy storage devices that use different materials to conventional supercapacitors and are designed to solve three world problems:
+C-Ions are electrostatic or capacitive energy storage devices that use improved materials and efficient design to solve 3 global problems: